No. 4 Kodak Junior (1889)

 The No. 4 Kodak Junior took 4 x 5 inch (10 x 13 cm) photos on darkroom loading rollfilm or glass plates.
 To switch between the two, the photographer had to exchange the back.
 The camera in the video has its rollfilm back attached.

-High price and ease of operation put it in my category of expensive snapshooter cameras (see the users & cameras page about this).
+The high price of $ 50 and the ease of operation put it in my category of expensive snapshooter cameras (see the users & cameras page about this).

 Illustration from Buchanan's complete illustrated catalogue, 1893.
-When the No. 4 Kodak Junior was sold without the roll-holder, it was named No. 4 Junior Glass Plate Kodak and it sold for $ 40.
+When the No. 4 Kodak Junior was sold with a plate holder attachment only, without the roll-holder, it was named No. 4 Junior Glass Plate Kodak and it sold for $ 40.
 (The illustrated camera is a No. 4 Kodak, not a No. 4 Kodak Junior.)